amar2468/Python/Class Projects and My Own Projects/DocumentRetrieval README.md

 FUNCTION FIND_WORD_IN_DOCUMENT

 The function takes in two parameters - dictionary of words and words that the user entered.
 The first thing that happens is that there is an error checking piece of code.
 If the user did not enter any text, the program tells the user that they didn't enter text.
 Otherwise, the new window is displayed and the text box widget is created.
 This will store the words that were searched for and what documents contain these words.
-I declared 2 empty sets and one intersection set that would hold the common documents between the words.
+I declared a list that will store the sets and one intersection set that would hold the common documents between the words.
 I first iterated over all the keys in the dictionary.
 If the key was equal to the word, I put the document number in the set.
-Once that was complete, I looked for the intersection between the two sets.
+Once that was complete, I looked for the intersection between the sets.
 If there was no intersection, meaning that no documents were common between them, a message box was displayed to tell the user that there was no intersection.
 Otherwise, the intersection was shown.

 FUNCTION PRINT_DOCUMENT